mrjoh3/fdr/app/about.md

 Source code for this application is available via [Github](https://github.com/mrjoh3/fdr).
 If you have any issues or suggestions for new features please log an issue [here](https://github.com/mrjoh3/fdr/issues).

-### WARNING

-This application __DOES NOT__, and is not, intended to replace the official [CFA](https://www.cfa.vic.gov.au/warnings-restrictions/total-fire-bans-and-ratings) and [VIC Emergency](https://www.emergency.vic.gov.au/respond/) websites.
-These sites should remain your primary sources of information.
-This application mearly gives a rapid overview.